rollup/rollup/docs/command-line-interface/index.md

---generatedCode.symbols     Use symbols in generated code --hashCharacters <name>     Use the specified character set for file hashes --no-hoistTransitiveImports Do not hoist transitive imports into entry chunks --no-indent                 Don't indent result --inlineDynamicImports      Create single bundle when using dynamic imports --no-interop                Do not include interop block
+--generatedCode.symbols     Use symbols in generated code --hashCharacters <name>     Use the specified character set for file hashes --no-hoistTransitiveImports Do not hoist transitive imports into entry chunks --importAttributesKey <name> Use the specified keyword for import attributes --no-indent                 Don't indent result --inlineDynamicImports      Create single bundle when using dynamic imports --no-interop                Do not include interop block